-“I was very excited with my new Samsung Galaxy S22.
-But after booting the device I was unable to make calls or send texts.
+“I was very excited about my new Samsung Galaxy S22.
+But after booting the device, I was unable to make calls or send texts.
 Also, I was getting the SIM not provisioned MM#2 error on the screen.
 What do I do?“

 So, in the following guide, we will go through the possible reasons and offer simple and direct solutions to fix the SIM not provisioned MM#2 error.

 What Does SIM Card Not Provisioned MM2 Mean?